computerdemon/Ubergeben/README.md

 README for Ubergeben

-Ubergeben takes transcriptions from the Azure Speech SDK and passes the transcribed text to a discord channel via a bot.
+Ubergeben takes transcriptions from the Azure Speech SDK using the default microphone input and passes the transcribed text to a discord channel via a bot.

 REQUIREMENTS